 If you’re on your own raising a baby without a male family member in the picture, don’t worry.
 Your baby will turn out just as happy and smart as any other baby.
 Better yet, he’ll probably be happier than if you had stayed with a man you were unhappy with because you will be less stressed.
 However, it is a good idea to introduce a consistent male influence into your baby’s life especially if he is male.
 Make frequent visits with your brother or father so that your baby gets to become close with an older male.
 Doing this won’t necessarily affect his development, but there will come a time when he needs the familial companionship of a trusted male.

 As long as you do your best to raise your baby as a single mom, he or she will turn out just fine.
-You might even be closer with your baby than all of your friends complaining about their husbands.
+You might even be closer to your baby than all of your friends complaining about their partners.